Skip to main content

 File Structure

-Create a directory simple_vision with the following files:
+Create a simple_vision directory with the following files:

 • test_vision.py: The main script.

-• .env.example: The configuration template.
+• .env.example: Configuration template.

 requirements.txt